Challenge into Change Writing Contest

 Read Past Winners' Work

 All entries will have a chance to be published in the Challenge into Change book.
-See an excerpt from the 2015 book, including the winning entries, by clicking here.
+Click on the image of the books to read excerpts of past winners.

 2016 Challenge into Change